-Start 2021 off right by focusing on a better financial future.
-Here are some steps you can take now
+Start the year off right by focusing on a better financial future.
+Here are some steps you can take now.

 At the start of every year, we are focused on how we can improve on the last year.
-It is fair to say, for many, if not most of us, it would be difficult to imagine how we can NOT improve on 2020 given all the turmoil of a pandemic, civil unrest, and financial instability experienced by many Americans.
-However, there are steps you can take to make sure you are prepared financially for 2021 and beyond.
+Here are steps you can take to make sure you are prepared financially for 2024 and beyond.
 Here are five of my favorites.

 1. Create/Update your net worth statement.